ace-teknologi/linting-docker-hub-images/README.md

 ### pylint

-One of the linters is a bit special and needs to be run in a slightly different way.
-You guessed it, no prizes: pylint.
-(There's always one, isn't there...)
-The difference is that pylint needs to have a module or package specified rather than just pointing at a directory in the filesystem.
-Therefore, you need to supply that module as an argument when you run the linter image.

-For example, for a package named `foo.bar`:
+One caveat: because of the way Pylint works, both Pylint containers (i.e. for Python 2 and for Python 3) need an extra argument to run the linter.
+The difference is that Pylint requires either a module or package to be specified, or a file or directory containing such.

+For example, if your project's base package is called `foo` and there is an `__init__.py` file in the subdirectory `foo` off the project root directory, you would need to invoke the linter thus:

 ```
-docker run -v `pwd`:/app cozero/linter-pylint foo.bar
+docker run -v `pwd`:/app cozero/linter-python3-pylint foo
 ```

 ## Testing the containers